-Clicking the circle next to Stop will create a patch in the Patch Editor.
-The patch can be used to stop your audio clip based on a specific instruction.
+Clicking the arrow next to Reset will create a patch in the Patch Editor.
+The patch can be used to reset your audio clip in response to a specific instruction

 If you uncheck this box, the speaker will be hidden from the scene.

 Add an audio clip from your computer, select a playback controller from the Assets panel or select the Microphone.

 Adjust the volume level of the sound in the scene.

 Edit the position of the audio source in your scene.

 Choose the camera or cameras on a mobile device in which the audio should play.